bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:05:29

-Yeah, I'm just saying we made a selection of some of the changes that we think are probably most interesting to you, our dear listener.
+Yeah, I'm just saying we made a selection of some of the changes that we think are probably the most interesting to you, our dear listener.

 ## Peer-to-Peer network changes